 Once the breach is waived by the innocent party, it would lose its entitlement to terminate or claim damages resulting from the repudiatory breach.

-As such, it is important for the innocent party not to do anything after a repudiatory breach that could be implied as affirming the contract or waiving the breach so as not to lose the right to termination.
+It is important for the innocent party to not do anything after a repudiatory breach that could be implied as affirming the contract or waiving the breach, to ensure they do not lose the right to termination.
 It is usual for the contract to include the following boilerplate clauses to avoid any inadvertent waiver:

 “This Agreement may be amended or modified, and any of the terms, covenants, representations, warranties or conditions hereof may be waived only by a written instrument executed by the parties hereto or, in the case of a waiver, by the party waiving compliance.”